Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a quick review of the data covered in the charts and tables above.
+The items below are a review of the coverage data illustrated above.

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.